moonrepo/espresso/docs/registry.md

 their versions, supported platforms and module formats, and stores their compiled tarballs (in cloud storage).

-With that said, Espresso will have a completely separate registry than npm, that works quite differently.
+With that said, espresso will have a completely separate registry than npm, that works quite differently.
 This is required to solve an array of problems with the current ecosystem, and these 2 registries are not backwards compatible.